-The “Tropical Plant Research” is an International Peer Reviewed Journal by the Society for Tropical Plant Research.
+The “Tropical Plant Research” is an International Peer-Reviewed and Refereed Journal by the Society for Tropical Plant Research.
 The journal publishes the original research work related to the plants (Bryophytes, Pteridophytes, Gymnosperms & Angiosperms), algae and lichenised as well as non lichenised fungi of the tropical & sub-tropical regions.
-We welcomed the original as well as review articles and short communications which integrate with the fundamental and applied research from the area of Taxonomy, Diversity assessment, Ecology, Environment, Climate Change, GIS/Remote Sensing, Socio Economic & Forestry, Plant Breeding, Physiology, Genetics, Bio-chemistry, Molecular aspects etc.
+We welcomed the original as well as review articles and short communications which integrate with the fundamental and applied research from the area of Taxonomy, Diversity assessment, Ecology, Environment, Climate Change, GIS/Remote Sensing, Socio-Economic & Forestry, Plant Breeding, Physiology, Genetics, Bio-chemistry, Molecular aspects etc.

 Authors can submit their original ideas and findings, matches with the aim and objectives of the journal in the form of short communication, original and review articles.
 The manuscript should be written in English language using font Time New Roman, size 12 and double space in the compatible MS-Word format (.doc/.docx) in one column with normal margins.
 The journal does not specify the length of the manuscript.
 The article should be prepared by following the general layout of the journal as given below,

 A cover letter mentioning that the submitted work is original not published before and not under the publication should be sent along with manuscript by the corresponding author on the behalf of co-authors to the managing editor of the journal.

 Provide the contact details and affiliation of three potential reviewers.

 The first page of the manuscript should include the title, name of the author(s), affiliations of author(s), e-mail of author(s) and full address of the corresponding author with e-mail, phone no./mob. no. and fax no. The title should be concise and informative.

 The abstract should be not more than 300 words and should contain the gist of the entire work.
 Avoid using any abbreviated form in the abstract.
 Taxonomic authorities should not be used here.